diegopacheco/tupilang/README.md

 hierarchy of the program.
 The AST is handed to the interpreter, which walks through it and executes the logic, producing runtime effects like printed output, variable assignments, or function calls.

-### Step by Step

-#### Step 1: REPL
-Does what?
-The Read-Eval-Print Loop (REPL) reads code from either user input or a file, and initiates the compilation pipeline.

-Input:
-* Code typed by the user (interactive mode)
-* Code read from a file (batch mode)

-Output:
-* A string of raw source code passed to the Lexer

-#### Step 2: Lexer
-Does what?
-The lexer (lexical analyzer) scans the raw source code and breaks it down into a sequence of tokens (smallest meaningful elements).

-Input:
-* Raw source code string from the REPL

-Output:
-* A list or stream of tokens (e.g., identifiers, keywords, symbols)

-#### Step 3: Token
-Does what?
-This represents the token stream.
-It's a transitional data structure that stores the output of the lexer.

-Input:
-* Output of the lexer: a list of tokens

-Output:
-* Sent as input to the Parser

-#### Step 4: Parser
-Does what?
-The parser analyzes the token stream using grammar rules and builds an Abstract Syntax Tree (AST), representing the structure of the code.

-Input:
-* Tokens in form of a list of Statements

-Output:
-* An AST (tree representation of code structure)

-### Step 5: AST
-Does what?
-The Abstract Syntax Tree is a hierarchical representation of the source code, capturing its structure and semantics.

-Input:
-* Built by the parser

-Output:
-* Passed to the Interpreter

-### Step 6: Interpreter
-Does what?
-The interpreter walks the AST and executes the program according to the rules defined by the language semantics.

-Input:
-* AST

-Output:
-* The runtime result: printed output, variable assignments, function calls, etc.

 ## Note on Visitor Pattern / Experiment